 - A copy of your current transcript.

 - Fill out the Free Application for Federal Student Aid (FAFSA) to receive free PELL grant information and your Expected Family Contribution (EFC) number.
-The Michigan deadline for the 2017-2018 school year is March 1, 2017.
-To properly complete the FAFSA, you will need to file your 2015 income taxes as soon as you are able to.
-If you are a dependent, your parents must do the same.
-Be sure to file the 2016-2017 FAFSA.
+The FAFSA is available October 1, 2016 – March 1, 2017, but the sooner you submit it, the better.
+Both parent and student 2015 income taxes are needed to file.
+Be sure to file the 2017-2018 FAFSA.
 There are three forms of confirmation pages that can be accepted, but we only need one: the page that is displayed immediately after submission, the email that is sent to you after submission, or the first page of your Student Aid Report (SAR).
 Be sure to include your name on this page if it is not already on there.

 - Write an essay describing your most meaningful achievement(s), how they relate to your future goals, and why you are deserving of a scholarship.
 Essay must be between 2,500-3,000 characters (spaces do count).

 Questions regarding Bay Area Community Foundation’s Scholarship Program, should be directed to Stacey Abbs, Program Associate.